New York judge rules criminal case against the Trump Organization and former CFO Allen Weisselberg can proceed

 Trump sat for a court-ordered deposition on Wednesday in James' case, invoking the Fifth Amendment and then replying "same answer" hundreds of times during about four hours of questioning.

-Trump's attorneys have said previously they were concerned that Trump's deposition could be turned over to Manhattan District Attorney Alvin Bragg.
+Trump's attorneys have said previously they were concerned that Trump's deposition could be turned over to Bragg.
 Attorneys for James' office, and a judge overseeing her probe, have said that her investigators are allowed to do that.

 Weisselberg's lawyers also wrote in January that the charges against Weisselberg should be tossed because he received immunity against certain federal charges when he testified to a federal grand jury investigating former Trump attorney Michael Cohen.